-- the strength of our marketing and distribution support; - the availability of third-party coverage and adequate reimbursement, including patient cost-sharing programs such as copays and deductibles; - our ability to develop or partner with third-party collaborators to develop companion diagnostics; - the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.
+- the strength of our marketing and distribution support; - the availability of third-party coverage and adequate reimbursement, including patient cost-sharing programs such as copays and deductibles: - our ability to develop or partner with third-party collaborators to develop companion diagnostics; - the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.

-We currently have no marketing and sales force.
-If we are unable to establish effective sales or marketing capabilities or enter into agreements with third parties to sell or market our product candidates if they obtain regulatory approval, we may not be able to effectively sell or market our product candidates, if approved, or generate product revenues.
+We currently have no sales or market access personnel.
+If we are unable to establish effective sales or market access capabilities or enter into agreements with third parties to sell or market our product candidates if they obtain regulatory approval, we may not be able to effectively sell or market our product candidates, if approved, or generate product revenues.\

-We currently do not have a marketing or sales team for the marketing, sales and distribution of any of our product candidates that are able to obtain regulatory approval.
-In order to commercialize any product candidates, we must build on a territory-by-territory basis marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
-If our product candidates receive regulatory approval, we intend to establish an internal sales or marketing team with technical expertise and supporting distribution capabilities to commercialize our product candidates, which will be expensive and time consuming and will require significant attention of our executive officers to manage.
+We currently do not have sales or market access teams for the marketing, sales and distribution of any of our product candidates that are able to obtain regulatory approval.
+In order to commercialize any product candidates, we must build on a territory-by-territory basis sales, marketing, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
+If our product candidates continue to progress toward regulatory approval, we intend to establish sales and market access teams with expertise to commercialize our product candidates, which will be expensive and time consuming and will require significant attention of our executive officers to manage.
 Capable managers with commercial experience may need to be identified and successfully recruited to our company.
-Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of any of our products that we obtain approval to market.
+Any failure or delay in the development of our sales and market access capabilities would adversely impact the commercialization of any of our products that we obtain approval to market.
 With respect to the commercialization of all or certain of our product candidates, we may choose to collaborate, either globally or on a territory-by-territory basis, with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems or in lieu of our own sales force and distribution systems.
 If we are unable to enter into such arrangements when needed on acceptable terms or at all, we may not be able to successfully commercialize any of our product candidates that receive regulatory approval or any such commercialization may experience delays or limitations.
 If we are not successful in commercializing our product candidates, either on our own or through collaborations with one or more third parties, our future product revenue will suffer and we may incur significant additional losses.

-We face substantial competition, which may result in others discovering, developing or commercializing competing products before or more successfully than we do.
+We face substantial competition, which may result in others discovering, developing or commercializing competing products before or more successfully than we do.\